naruko-studio/discord-bot-typescript-template/README.md

 # Discord.js template for typescript

 > :warning: This project was created using `bun init` in bun v1.1.42.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
 > We recommended to use bun or yarn.
-> When not using bun you should add tsx globaly
+> ~~When not using bun you should add tsx globaly~~
+> Don't need to install tsx globaly anymore
+> We add tsx and dotenv as dependencies
 >
 > npm
 >
 > ```bash